Actions

 Offer Discount Code#

-Shows a styled card with a discount code they can copy and use.
+Shows a card with a discount code the respondent can copy.

 Fields: